-TFT asks the question, does marijuana make you gain weight or increase your metabolism and decrease your mass?
+Exploring the myth of does marijuana make you gain or loss weight?
 Let’s find out.

 Have any of those weed-induced trains of thought lead you to wonder why marijuana makes you so darn hungry?
 Thought so.
 It is pretty remarkable when you think about the amount of food you can fit in your stomach when you’re stoned.
 Two pizzas, a burrito and 17 chocolate chip cookies for dinner?
 Not sober, no problem.